Tax Deduction for $1,100 Cooking Products Invested in My Business

 I've been told by many people that I can do this ... but I think just to be sure I will call my accountant so I can ask about this ... if she isn't knowledgeable, I want to know NOW so I can switch to another accountant who is familiar with direct sales.
 My director friends have written off the incentive trips they earned.

-3. How do I report my "Spree" purchases on my taxes?
+How do I report my cooking product deductions on my tax return?

 Similar Pampered Chef Threads